-The Arts Administration Minor requires students to major in a fine arts program (Art, Music or Theatre).
-This minor builds on a student's existing artistic base earned from their fine arts major.
-It is intended to equip students with the direction and practical skills needed to help art flourish in the larger culture.
+The arts administration minor requires you to major in a fine arts program (art, music or theatre).
+This minor builds on your existing artistic base earned from your fine arts major.
+It is intended to equip you with the direction and practical skills needed to help art flourish in the larger culture.
 Possible applications might include entry-level administrative positions in theatre companies, art galleries, symphonies and other community-based arts organizations.

 (4 credits) This course covers the basic introduction to financial management and financial accounting, including an understanding of the concepts, principles and practices in these areas.